Do you need to apply for a UK Fiance Visa?

 If the fiancé has any children from previous relationships, the children can apply to come with the fiancé, provided the single parent has sole responsibility of their child/ren.

-The partners must be above 18 years of age;
+You both must be above 18 years of age;

-They must have met each other in person prior to application and have the intention to permanently live together after marriage or civil partnership;
+You both must have met each other in person prior to application and have the intention to permanently live together after marriage or civil partnership;

-The couple should prove that they have adequate accommodation available to live in the UK;
+You must provide evidence that they have adequate accommodation available to live in the UK;

 If you are unable to get married within the 6 months period you may be able to extend the fiance visa from within the UK provided there are genuine reasons why you were unable to get married within the 6 months granted to you.